 The UK has left the EU, and the transition period comes to an end on 31 December 2020.

-Visit gov.uk/transition to find out what actions you, your family or your business can take now to prepare for 2021.
+Visit gov.uk/transition to find out what actions you, your family or your business need to take.

-For a complete list of actions answer a few questions about you, your family or business.
+For a complete list of actions, answer a few questions about yourself, your family or business.

 Changes for citizens

 Continue living and working in the EU

 Living and working in an EU country depends on the rules in that country.
 You may need to register or apply for residency.
 You should check that you’re covered for healthcare.
 You may also need to exchange your UK driving licence for a licence issued by the EU country where you live.